 The new 491 visa is an Australian Government programme to bring migrants to regional areas of Australia.
 That’s because these areas often experience labour market shortages.
-The Australian Department of Home Affairs has announced the 10th of September 2019 is the last day for state and territory governments to nominate and for invitations to be issued for the subclass 489 visa.
+The Australian Department of Home Affairs announced the 10th of September 2019 was the last day for state and territory governments to nominate and for invitations to be issued for the subclass 489 visa.

 What is the new Subclass 491 Skilled work visa?

-The Subclass 491 Skilled work visa comes in November 2019.
+The Subclass 491 Skilled work visa came in November 2019.
 It allows skilled workers to come to Australia and work for an approved employer for up to five years.
 If you hold this visa, you can:

 live and work in Australia for up to five years

 include immediate family

 What is the difference between 491 vs 489 visa?

 The Department of Home Affairs introduced the new skilled regional provisional visa in November 2019, it comes with a new permanent visa pathway from November 2022.
 Good news, right?
 Just be aware that these visas include some significant changes that you should know about.

 Access to an increased number of eligible occupations (over 500)